 She battles for you, making sure your rights are protected while your legal responsibilities are met.
 Cheryl’s one-on-one support guides you safely through the entire confusing maze.

-‘Our service saves the client in three important ways: money, errors and stress.
+‘Our liquidation advice and support services save the client in three important ways: money, errors and stress.
 We focus on getting the very best deal for clients while providing honest, lawful advice.’

 It can take years to recover from poor advice and bad decisions made during liquidation.
 And it’s far too easy to make costly errors when you’re teetering on the brink.

 You need a steady, reassuring hand and an experienced strategist on your side.

 Liquidation fees and charges can turn the pile of challenges you face into a mountain.
 Cheryl knows all about it and she’ll help you keep legal and other fees to the absolute minimum.

 The painful truth is that without a DA it’s likely that your outcome will be far more serious and costly, possibly affecting your life for many more years to come.

 Cheryl is keenly aware that losing a business can lead to the unraveling of the lives of those involved.